wildan3105/github-langs/README.md

 * Start the app `npm start` and go to `http://localhost:5000`

 ## Feature tracker:
-You can see the feature progress and pick up some issues in the [issues](https://github.com/wildan3105/github-langs/issues) or [projects](https://github.com/wildan3105/github-langs/projects)
+You can see the feature progress and pick up some issues in the [issues](https://github.com/wildan3105/github-langs/issues) or [projects](https://github.com/wildan3105/github-langs/projects) or [milestones](https://github.com/wildan3105/github-langs/milestones)

 ## Contributing